The Authority of Parents

 Authoritarian parenting, to the contrary, is described by Cherry as “characterized by high demands and low responsiveness.
 Parents with an authoritarian style have very high expectations of their children, yet provide very little in the way of feedback and nurturance.
 Mistakes tend to be punished harshly.
 When feedback does occur, it is often negative.
 Yelling and corporal punishment are also commonly seen with the authoritarian style.”
 (From the health and wellness resource website, “VeryWell,” April 24, 2017.)

-Our model of learning attracts hard-working, curious, smart and generous parents who sacrifice much so their children will find their greatest gifts and move into adult life prepared and with purpose.
+Our model of learning attracts hard-working, curious, smart, and generous parents who sacrifice much so their children will find their greatest gifts and move into adult life prepared and with purpose.
 While we are an extremely diverse group in light of our religious, economic, cultural and political backgrounds, we are bound by the same principles of excellence, freedom, and responsibility.
 And we agree that children should be held accountable for their choices so they grow into great grown-ups who take extreme ownership of themselves instead of victims who blame others and the world when things go wrong.

 And while we do not give parenting advice, what works at Acton Academy is most closely aligned with the description of “authoritative” parenting.
-The Eagles’ daily life in the studios includes high expectations but also high levels of encouragement: clear boundaries and consequences; and surplus amounts of feedback and warmth to support each Eagle.
+Learner’s daily life in the studios includes high expectations but also high levels of encouragement: clear boundaries and consequences, detailed feedback, and lots of warm support all around.

-Being in sync with parents on the basic pieces of this perspective forges a partnership that benefits the children for the long run – even when things go wrong in their studio lives in the short run.
+When Acton guides, learners, and parents are in sync on the basic pieces of this perspective, a partnership is forged that benefits the children for the long run – even when things go wrong in their lives in the short run.

-With this kind of adult relationship surrounding them, the Eagles know they are loved deeply and that their choices matter.
+With this kind of adult relationship surrounding them, learners know they are loved deeply and that their choices matter.
 They know they are worth being held accountable and that they are capable of excellence.
 Who doesn’t want to be treated with that kind of dignity?